 Hunk’s mode, The 4th Survivor allows you to play as an Umbrella Security Service Special Agent nicknamed The Grim Reaper, also known as Hunk.

-You can play through the story as Hunk, from the perspective of tactical specialist trying to survive his own nightmare in Raccoon City.
+You can play through the story as Hunk, from the perspective of tactical specialists trying to survive his own nightmare in Raccoon City.

 Click to enlarge…

-As is almost customary with big game titles these days, Capcom have confirmed that DLC is coming to RE:2, but for now are keeping tight-lipped on exactly what the content will include.
+As is almost customary with big game titles these days, Capcom has confirmed that DLC is coming to RE:2, but for now, are keeping tight-lipped on exactly what the content will include.

 Here’s what we do know: